MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-producer.md

 This troubleshooting guide provides solutions to common problems that you might encounter when using the `EventHubsProducerClient` and `EventHubsProducerAsyncClient` types.
 If you are looking for solutions to common problems that you might encounter when using the Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).

-## Cannot set multiple partition keys for events in EventDataBatch
+## Can't set multiple partition keys for events in EventDataBatch

 When publishing messages, the Event Hubs service supports a single partition key for each EventDataBatch.
 Customers can consider using the buffered producer client `EventHubBufferedProducerClient` if they want that capability.
-Otherwise, they'll have to manage their batches.
+Otherwise, they have to manage their batches.

-## Setting partition key on EventData is not set in Kafka consumer
+## Setting partition key on EventData isn't set in Kafka consumer

 The partition key of the EventHubs event is available in the Kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.